PrayerKeyPrayerKey

 Quick Summary

 1 Kings 2:39 is a verse from the book of 1 Kings in the Old Testament.
-The NIV reads: "But it happened at the end of three years that two of Shimei’s slaves ran off to Achish son of Maakah, the king of Gath...."
+The KJV reads: "And it came to pass at the end of three years, that two of the servants of Shimei ran away unto Achish son of Maachah ki..."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for 1 Kings 2:39